 There’s no standard length of time that withdrawal from opiates lasts.
 Some people’s symptoms start to improve within 72 hours.
 However, others experience the symptoms for longer if they were taking higher doses and using for longer.

 Most people are back to normal in about one week.
-However, the psychological symptoms and cravings could continue for months.
+However, psychological symptoms and cravings could continue for months.
 This is why specialists recommend that people who want to fully recover get at least six months of therapy after detox.

 Get Help for Opiate Withdrawal at Serenity House Detox